deanwampler/scalding-workshop/README.md

 Note that there is a similar tutorial I wrote for Typesafe's [Activator](http://typesafe.com/activator) ecosystem of examples.
 See the [Scalding template](http://typesafe.com/activator/template/activator-scalding).

 ## Notes on Releases

+### V0.4.1

+Upgraded to Scala v2.11.7, with optional support for v2.10.6, SBT 0.13.9, and upgraded dependencies like Algebird.
+However, adopting the newer features of Scalding, like the Typed API and the REPL/shell, haven't been adopted.
+Pull requests welcome!

 ### V0.4.0